There are a variety of ways to find what you're looking for when you come across a broken link on the interwebs. Here's a few methods i like to use.

 The first thing you should know is how to use a search engine.
 Various search engines will attach a special meaning to certain characters and these 'search operators' as they're called can be really helpful.
 Here's some handy examples that work for Google as well as some other search engines (and no, you shouldn't be using Google directly):

--: If you prefix a word with a -hyphen, you are telling the search engine that you are not interested in results containing that word.
+: If you prefix a word with a -hyphen, you are telling the search engine to omit results containing this word.
 You can do the same -"with a phrase" also.

 See this page for more examples.